Please tick to confirm the following are correct:

 People sometimes report doing all the right things but continue to feel stressed, depressed or anxious.
-If you are unsure which therapy is right for you, see your GP who may recommend that you book in to see a member of our team.
+If you are unsure which therapy is right for you, please complete our online referral form or call us to arrange an initial assessment on 01142 264380 and we can help.

 - Psychological Wellbeing Practitioners can provide an assessment appointment to help you make an informed choice on the right therapy for you